-You might already have quite a few of these ingredients in your pantry, including olive oil, spices, condiments like mayo and mustard and various types of vinegars, which will bring your total cost down.
+You might already have a few of these ingredients in your pantry, including olive oil, spices, condiments like mayo and mustard and various types of vinegars, which will bring your total cost down.

 Use a rotisserie chicken from the grocery store to make this comforting soup easier to prep.
 Plus, you can use the leftover chicken later in the week.
-(Depending on the size of your family, you might want to buy two or more chickens, since two recipes call for the poultry this week.)
+(Depending on the size of your family, you might want to buy two or more chickens, as two recipes call for the poultry this week.)

 Breakfast: Four-Ingredient Banana Oat Pancake Leftovers